You can claim housing benefit for a mobile home if you have a low income or receive benefits. Housing benefit can pay rent or pitch fees.

 The council decides on the maximum rent payable for mobile homes by considering rents for similar properties in the area.
 Rents for traditional bricks and mortar homes are considered as well as mobile homes.

 There is no upper limit on the number of bedrooms you can claim for.

 Housing benefit if you own a mobile home

-You can get housing benefit towards your pitch fees/site fees even if you own your mobile home or caravan (but not if they are paid under a long lease).
+You can get housing benefit towards your pitch or site fees if you own your mobile home, but not if they are paid under a long lease.